Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Orchestration layer* (Platform Runtime) → manages the lifecycle of Spring Boot containers, from deployment to monitoring, ensuring availability, replication, and load balancing
 - *Application layer* (Spring Boot Runtime) → Spring Boot runs within a container; supports Actuator endpoints for health checks and metrics; exposes HTTP/REST APIs on predefined and configurable ports
 - *Management layer and PaaS services* → web dashboard or CLI to manage applications, versions, and resources.
 REST API for automation (deployment, scale, logs, metrics).
 Integration with external logging and monitoring systems.

-The service is sized for single containers.
-Each container has 16 GB of storage.

 The service offers the following advantages: